Princess Eugenie just arrived at Windsor Castle for her wedding to Jack Brooksbank. Here's everything you need to know about her stunning gown:

 What will the process be like for the dressmaker?

 Before Meghan's wedding, Sassi Holford, who created Autumn Phillips's gown for her 2008 wedding to the Queen's grandson Peter Phillips, described what it was like to design a royal wedding dress.
 Given Eugenie, Meghan, and Autumn share a wedding venue, much of her intel still applies.

 "It is very important for the dress to fit the venue as well as the occasion," Holford told Marie Claire.
 "The grand rooms and drama of Windsor Castle and St. George's means the dress should have enough detail to be seen from a distance, be fit for a royal wedding."

-Nothing has been announced, but all signs point to yes.
+Eugenie made an unconventional choice to forgo a veil on her wedding day.
 Every royal bride in recent history has worn a veil (that is except Camilla, when she wed Prince Charles and Princess Anne, when she wed Sir Tim Laurence; two women on their second marriages later in life).